Eulith/CodeExercise02/README.md

 2. Define a recipient address.
 3. Define some condition upon which the ETH is released to the recipient.
 For example: "if the recipient sends the secret code, they will receive the ETH"
 4. Execute the ETH transfer (on your local chain) when the release condition is met.
-5. Do whatever else you think is useful.
+5. Do whatever else you think is useful, for example supporting different types of tokens, supporting on-chain events (e.g. oracle calls), etc.

-You must use Rust as your programing language.

 Your CLI tool should be a standalone binary and allow the user to: